-The Company is primarily engaged in the development of real estate comprising of residential and commercial projects.
-Company's performance of operation as defined in Ind AS 108 are evaluated as a whole by chief operating decision maker (CODM) of the company based on which development of real estate activities are considered as a single operating segment.
-The Company reports geographical segment which is based on the areas in which major operating divisions of the company operate and the entire operations are based only in India.
-None of the customers for the year ended 31 March 2022 constituted 10% or more of the total revenue of the company.
+The Group is primarily engaged in the development of real estate comprising of residential and commercial projects.
+Group's performance of operation as defined in Ind AS 108 are evaluated as a whole by chief operating decision maker ('CODM') of the Group based on which development of real estate activities are considered as a single operating segment.
+The Group reports geographical segment which is based on the areas in which major operating divisions of the Group operate and the entire operations are based only in India.
+None of the customers for the year ended 31 March 2023 constituted 10% or more of the total revenue of the Group.